Skip to main navigation menu Skip to main content Skip to site footer

 Founder and Editor-in-Chief

-Jade Crimson Rose Da Costa, Banting Postdoctoral Fellow, The University of Guelph
+Jade Da Costa, Banting Postdoctoral Fellow, University of Guelph

-My name is Jade Crimson Rose Da Costa (they/them/she/her) and I am a gender nonbinary queer woman of colour scholar, community organizer, creative writer, educator, and knowledge mobilizer across Central Southern Ontario.
-I am also a Banting Postdoctoral Fellow at the University of Guelph with a PhD in Sociology from York University.
-My research, teaching, organizing, and art converge on topics of race and racism, queer and trans belonging, feminism, critical pedagogy, literary and cultural studies, critical health studies, collective memory, and social justice.
+My name is Jade Crimson Rose Da Costa (they/them/she) and I am a gender nonbinary queer woman of colour scholar, community organizer, creative writer, educator, and knowledge mobilizer across Central Southern Ontario.
+I am currently employed as a Banting Postdoctoral Fellow at the University of Guelph and have a PhD in Sociology from York University.
+My research, organizing, art, and teaching all converge on topics of race and ethnicity; decolonization and intersectionality; qualitative, digital, and arts-based methods; collective memory and pedagogy; critical health studies and/or food justice; and social movements.
 Website: jadecrimson.com.

 Naiomi Perera is a PhD student in the Department of Sociology at York University.
 Her research interests include youth, political socialization, radical politics, digital cultures, surveillance, and carceral logics.
 She received the Canadian Sociological Association’s Outstanding Graduating Student Award for her MA research on the use of anti-radicalization internet filtering software in schools.
 During her PhD, she plans to explore how young people develop and express radical political identities both online and offline.
 Naiomi is an abolitionist who has been organizing with the Toronto Prisoners’ Rights Project since 2020.
 She has been the recipient of a Joseph-Armand Bombardier CGS Master's Scholarship and York University’s Graduate Entrance Award for Black and Indigenous Students, and her research is currently being supported by a SSHRC Doctoral Fellowship.